Find Your Zen, No Passport Required, at These 8 Meditation Retreats

 The 380-acre Art of Living Retreat Center in the Blue Ridge Mountains of North Carolina is based on the ideals of the eponymous movement started by the humanitarian and spiritual leader Sri Sri Ravi Shankar in 1981.
 About three hours from Raleigh and two from Asheville, its multidisciplinary offerings include happiness, silent, yoga, and meditation retreats.

 One of the center’s biggest draws is its Ayurvedic wellness programs.
-Ayurveda, a sister science of yoga, approaches wellness based a person’s constitution.
-There are three different constitutions, and at the Art of Living Retreat Center, guests can learn about how to improve their diets and lifestyle based on these constitutions.
-All programs can be paired with Ayurvedic treatments, so you can pair bodily health with mental well-being.
+Ayurveda, a sister science of yoga, approaches wellness based on a person’s constitution.
+There are three different constitutions, and at the Art of Living Retreat Center, guests can learn how to improve their diets and lifestyles based on them.
+All programs can be supplemented with Ayurvedic treatments, so you can pair bodily health with mental well-being.
 Guests can choose between boutique hotel rooms and simpler retreat rooms.

-Bailey Berg contributed reporting.
-This article originally appeared online in January 2020; it was most recently updated on September 16, 2023, to include current information.
+This article was originally published in January 2020 and was most recently updated in July 2025 to include new information.

 Maggie Fuller is a San Francisco–based but globally oriented writer driven to provoke multicultural worldviews as a multimedia journalist.
 She covers sustainability, responsible travel, and outdoor adventure.